-- We generally vote for election of outside directors; provided, however, that we vote against the candidate who is not regarded as independent from the subject company.
-With respect to independence, it is desirable that the subject company discloses numerical standard which should support our decision. - We judge independence based on the independence criteria stipulated by the stock exchange, with focus on whether independence is substantially secured. - We regard the outside director with significantly long tenure as non-independent, and vote against reelection of such outside director. - In the case where the subject company is the company with a three committee board structure or the company with a board with audit committee structure, we judge independence of outside director candidates who become members of the audit committee or the similar committee based on the same independence criteria for election of statutory auditors in principle. - In the case where the subject company is the company with a three committee board structure or the company with a board with audit committee structure, we generally consider to vote against the director candidates who are top executives of the subject company, if independent outside directors of the subject company account for less than 1/3 of the board after the shareholders meeting. - In the case where the subject company is the company with a statutory auditor structure, we generally vote against the director candidates who are top executives, unless there are at least two outside directors who are independent from the subject company after the shareholders meeting. - In the case where the subject company has a parent company, we generally consider to vote against the director candidates who are top executives of the subject company, if outside directors who are independent from the subject company account for less than half of the board after the shareholders meeting.
+- constructive dialogue with the subject company to understand the independence of the candidates. - We regard the outside director with significantly long tenure as non-independent, and vote against reelection of such outside director.
+We generally consider voting against the candidate whose tenure is longer than 10 years. - In the case where the subject company is the company with a board with audit committee structure, we judge independence of outside director candidates who become members of the audit committee based on the same independence criteria for election of statutory auditors in principle. - In the case where the subject company is the company with a three committee board structure or the company with a board with audit committee structure, we generally consider to vote against the director candidates who are top executives of the subject company, if independent outside directors of the subject company account for less than 1/3 of the board after the shareholders meeting. - In the case where the subject company is the company with a statutory auditor structure, we generally vote against the director candidates who are top executives, unless there are at least two outside directors who are independent from the subject company after the shareholders meeting. - In the case where the subject company has a parent company, we generally consider voting against the director candidates who are top executives of the subject company, if outside directors who are independent from the subject company account for less than half of the board after the shareholders meeting.

-(2) Attendance rate
+(2) Attendance rate and concurrent duties

-All members are expected to attend the board meetings and each committees in principle, and companies are generally obligated to facilitate all members to attend meetings.
-We generally vote against reelection of the director candidate who attended less than 75% of the board meetings or the respective committee.

-We take into account not only the number of attendance but reasons for nomination and substantial contribution, if disclosed.
+- All members are expected to attend the board meetings and each committee in principle, and companies are generally obligated to facilitate all members to attend meetings.
+We generally vote against reelection of the director candidate who attended less than 75% of the board meetings or the respective committee. - We take into account not only the number of attendance but reasons for nomination and substantial contribution, if disclosed. - We carefully consider the quality of the candidates who have many concurrent duties as outside directors or outside auditors of listed companies, given that outside directors/auditors are expected to make an important contribution to the board discussion.
+The company which nominates the candidates who have many concurrent duties should explain the reasonable background and eligibility for such nomination and make best effort to enable investors to understand them enough, both in terms of the disclosure timing and method.